What is a retail liquor store?

-The community I’m interested in is not on this auction list.
+The community I’m interested in isn't included in this auction.
 Does that mean there is no permit currently available?

-The auctions will take place online and will be conducted by an experienced auction provider.
-Bidders must register with the auction company in order to participate in the bidding process.
+The auctions take place online and bidders must register with the auction company in order to participate in the bidding process.
 Auctions will be open for 10 days and registered bidders will be able to see the current bid amounts in real time.
 To participate in an auction, visit www.McDougallBay.com and follow the instructions to register as a bidder.

-Will bidders be able to see the other bids/bidders?
+Are bidders able to see the other bids/bidders?